-The Wolfe County's views and planned corrective action for the findings identified in our audit are included in the accompanying Schedule of Findings and Responses.
-The county's responses were not subjected to the auditing procedures applied in the audit of the financial statement, and accordingly, we express no opinion on them.
+The Wolfe County's views and planned corrective action for the findings identified in our engagement are included in the accompanying Schedule of Findings and Responses.
+The county's responses were not subjected to the auditing procedures applied in the engagement to audit the financial statement, and accordingly, we express no opinion on them.